BraveH/gear-switch-alert/README.md

 - [Added Panel](#panel)
 - [Added the ability to add items by searching for them.
 No need to have them equipped or in inventory anymore!](#searching-mechanism)
 - Added check to ensure that items being added are equippable items (can be disabled in config if you wish to set tags for unequippable item for some reason)
+- Ability to import/export profiles!
+(Right-click any profile to export and use the "Import profile from clipboard" button at the bottom of the panel to import)

 ## Example